cloudera-labs/hms-mirror/README.md

 Encrypted password: HD1eNF8NMFahA2smLM9c4g==
 ```

-Copy this encrypted password and place it in your configuration file for the jdbc connection.
-Repeat for the other password, if it's different and paste it in the configuration as well.
+Copy this encrypted password and place it in your configuration file for the JDBC connection.
+Repeat for the other passwords, if it's different, and paste it in the configuration as well.

 #### Running `hms-mirror` with Encrypted Passwords